-The movement in the account represents the cumulative adjustments mainly arising from the translation of the financial statements of One Animate Limited (OAL) to Philippine Pesos.
+The movement in the account represents the cumulative adjustments arising from the translation of the financial statements of PHINMA Education Myanmar to Philippine pesos.

-The movement in the account is due to the increase in the contingent liability arising from the put option on shares in PHINMA Education.
+The movement in the account arises from the increase in the liability on the put option on shares of Phinma Education Holdings Inc., net of the increase in the carrying value of the said shares.